kmishra9/PL2-AWS-Setup/README.md

     - **Documentation**: Feel free to check out the "Variable Files" section of [Terraform's documentation on input variables](https://www.terraform.io/docs/configuration/variables.html#Variable_Files) for more help.

 3. **Running Terraform**
-  - In a Terminal, navigate to this cloned GitHub repository.
+  - In a GitBash Terminal, navigate to this cloned GitHub repository.
-  - Initialize Terraform with the Terminal command `terraform init`.
+  - Initialize Terraform (command: `terraform init`).
-  - Next, run `terraform apply` to start the automated build.
-This will take a few minutes.
+  - Next, start the automated build (command: `terraform apply`).
+This will take several minutes.
     - **Note**: if you get the error `* module.EC2.aws_instance.EC2_analysis_instance: timeout - last error: dial tcp 12.345.678.901:22: i/o timeout` try rerunning the command.
     - **Note**: if you get any other types of errors regarding resource creation or provisioning try running `terraform apply` once again, but if the issue doesn't resolve itself, report the issue on GitHub.
-    - **Note**: Any files contained in `EC2/provisioner_scripts` will be copied to the EC2 Analysis instance during Terraform's setup.
-If you'd like to add any of your own installation scripts or modify them from
+    - **Note**: Any files contained in `EC2/provisioner_scripts` will be copied to the EC2 Analysis instance at the path `/home/ubuntu/` (the home directory of the first user, "Ubuntu") during Terraform's setup. _A future version of this software will also begin setup by running these scripts_.
+However, you will need to manually install them when you log in for the first time.
+    - **Note**: If you'd like to add any of your own installation scripts or modify the existing ones in any way, you should

 4. **Finishing Setup of your `Administration` Workspace**
   - **SSH Public Keys**